• Skip to main content

 Avocado: The good old Avocado Toast is a perfect option.
 To make it richer you can add tomatoes or scallions, eggs for more protein, and feta cheese.

-Jam: My personal favorite is a thin layer of butter or cream cheese with your favorite jam.
+Jam: My favorite is a thin layer of butter or cream cheese with your favorite jam.

 FAQ: